hevmarriott/DNAscanv2/README.md

 The --storage-opt size=Ngigas option defines the maximum size of the container, setting it to N gigabytes.
 This number would depend on you plans.
 If you want to perform annotation, the databases used by DNAscan (clinvar,CADD,etc) are about 350G.
 We recommend N = 500 if you want to install the whole pipeline (including annotation).
 To this number you should add what you need for your analysis, e.g. if you are planning to download data, the size of your data to analyse etc. A way to workaround this is to use the mirrored host folder as outdir for your analysis and as annovar folder.
 This folder does not have a size limit.

 IMPORTANT: To detach from the container without stopping it, use Ctrl+p, Ctrl+q.
 IMPORTANT: When running DNAscan inside a docker container, if you want to use the iobio services (and for example upload your results into the gene.iobio platform), these would not be visible by your browser unless they are in the folder which is mirrored on the host system.
-Considering the previous command to run an ubuntu image, the easiest way to do this would be to use the folder where you imported the data inside the container (/container/path/where/you/want/your/data) as an outdir when running DNAsca.
+Considering the previous command to run an ubuntu image, the easiest way to do this would be to use the folder where you imported the data inside the container (/container/path/where/you/want/your/data) as an outdir when running DNAscan.
 In this way the DNAscan results can be found in /path/to/your/data_folder on the host system.

 If you want to add data to the container while this is already running you can use the docker cp command.
 First detach from the container without stopping it using Ctrl+p, Ctrl+q, then cp your data inside the container: